GSA/USSM/_pages/marketplace/grants-management.md

                   <p>

 Each year, the <B>Federal government distributes over $1 trillion in grants and cooperative agreements across 52 awarding agencies<SUP>1</SUP></B>, representing one of the federal government’s largest investments to drive improvements for the American people.
 As agencies have largely managed their grants internally, there has not been a concerted effort to coordinate across the federal grants management systems landscape.
+<BR><BR>
-This has resulted in a disconnected, aging systems environment made up of a myriad of systems with varying levels of maturity, as well as a fragmented user experience that increases the administrative burden for applicants, recipients, and awarding agencies.
+This has resulted in a disconnected, aging systems environment made up of a myriad of systems at varying levels of maturity, as well as a fragmented user experience increasing administrative burden for applicants, recipients, and awarding agencies.
 Key priorities here include:</p>

 <ul>
 <LI>Improving the Grant Recipient and Public Experience</LI>